clemp6r/futuroid/README.md

 - Future-based API (similar to Guava's ListenableFutures, Scala/Akka Futures, Javascript promises...)
 - Allows registering callbacks to be run on the Android UI/main thread
-- Provides a default ExecutorService (fixed thread pool with 5 threads)
+- Provides a default ExecutorService (fixed thread pool with 5 threads) that can be replaced by a custom one
 - Each task can be run on the default ExecutorService or on a custom one
-- Allows task chaining (sample code to be added...)
+- Allows task chaining (monad-style)

 Sample code